 Data Classification Levels

-As you ask these questions, you can better classify your data.
-Data classification typically can be broken into four categories:
+As you consider these levels, you can better classify your data.
+Data classification typically is broken down into four categories:

 This data is available to the public either locally or over the internet.
-Public data requires little security, and its disclosure would not result in a compliance violation.
+Public data requires little security because its disclosure would not violate compliance.

 Memos, intellectual property, and email messages are a few examples of data that should be restricted to internal employees.